-Marketing Automation is on the rise.
+Adoption of Marketing Automation is on the rise.
 Features like lead nurturing, prospect profiling and comprehensive ROI reporting have become an integral part of most leading CRMs.
 With this in mind, we compare the marketing automation features of Sugar and Salesforce.
-However, we will only focus on the marketing automation functionalities provided by their respective vendors.
-Third party Marketing Automation services and integrations are a very interesting discussion for another day.
+However, we will only focus on the default marketing automation functionalities in these platforms.
+Third-party Marketing Automation services and integrations are a very interesting discussion for another day.

-Although both Sugar and Salesforce let you quickly identify and track hottest leads from different campaigns out-of-the-box effectively, Salesforce takes it up a notch with Einstein.
+Although both Sugar and Salesforce let you quickly identify and track hottest leads from different campaigns out-of-the-box, Salesforce marketing automation takes it up a notch with Einstein.
 Einstein automates the lead scoring process by identifying the accounts most likely to convert based on factors such as relationship history and past purchases.
 Advertising Studio also enables marketers to uncover and advertise to new similar prospects by identifying audiences with matching profiles, based on online behaviors from existing CRM data.

 Sugar and Salesforce let you quickly send targeted emails to groups of leads, contacts, and accounts while tracking engagement metrics.
 They also let you control the flow rate of outgoing campaign emails by letting you send them at designated intervals of time or in batches.
 You can easily view pending emails in a queue.

 In Sugar, there’s no hard limit to the number of campaign emails you can send in a day but your email service provider may throttle the number of messages that can be sent over a given period of time.
-Salesforce however, only lets you send 500 emails per user at a time and 2000 in a day.
+Salesforce, however, only lets you send 500 emails per user at a time and 2000 in a day.
 Moreover, with SugarCRM, you can also go for the SugarCRM plugin for marketing automation to deliver better and fast results on your marketing campaigns.

 Sugar provides you with a simple drag and drop interface in the Campaigns module that lets you create Web-to-Lead form.
 Once these are embedded into your website, the form creates a lead in SugarCRM every time someone fills it up.
 The lead is also automatically associated with the relevant campaign and added to the leads module to be fed to your Sales team.
 An appropriate auto-response can also be sent to the lead.